fommil/fpmortals/manuscript/wip.md

 Congratulations, we've saved the company $50 every month, and it only cost a million dollars.
 But that was some other team's budget, so it is OK.

-Of course, we could have done the same monkey patch by hardcoding this into our algebra implementations.
+We could have done the same monkey patch by hard coding the batching logic into our algebra implementations.
 In the defence of `Free`, we have decoupled the patch from the implementation, which means we can test it more thoroughly.

 W> With great power comes great responsibility: we are transforming the meaning of W> the program, almost certainly with unintended consequences: if we launched three